premnathk045/supertribe_project/PRD.md

 - **ShareSheetModal:** Share options bottom-sheet
 - **AuthModal:** Authentication modal with multiple forms

+#### 3.3.8 Reset Password Page (`ResetPasswordPage.jsx`)
+- Standalone page for users to set a new password after clicking a reset link
+- Includes form for entering and confirming new password
+- Real-time validation for password strength and match
+- Displays success or error messages
+- Redirects to sign-in page after successful reset

+#### 3.3.9 Creator Verification Page (`CreatorVerificationPage.jsx`)
+- Multi-step onboarding for creators to verify their profile and set up payment
+- Steps include profile completion, payment method setup, and demo approval
+- Integrates with Supabase for user profile and payment method management
+- Auto-approval for demo/testing purposes
+- Guides users through becoming a verified creator

 ### 3.4 User Flows and Interactions

 #### 3.4.1 Authentication Flows